Imran4424/SwiftProblemNSolution/25.ProtocolOrientedProgramming/ProtocolOrientedProgramming.md

 In Swift, value types are preferred over reference types (which are classes).
 However, Object-Oriented concepts don’t work well with structs and enums.
 Because a struct can not inherit from another struct, and an enum can not inherit from another enum.

 So, inheritance, which is a fundamental concept of Object-Oriented Programming, can not be applied to value types.
 But we learned earlier that value types can inherit from protocols.

+Therefore, value types are now the preferred type of Protocol-Oriented Programming.